aws-samples/aws-analytics-reference-architecture/core/API.md

 ```

 - *Type:* aws-cdk-lib.aws_eks.KubernetesVersion
-- *Default:* v1.21 version is used
+- *Default:* Kubernetes v1.21 version is used

 Kubernetes version for Amazon EKS cluster that will be created.